BIM Organizational Structures 101

 The following list summarizes some of the most important reasons why AEC firms should have organizational structures for their BIM teams.
 In fact, these concepts apply to all teams, outside of the scope of BIM as well.

-A clear and concise title helps understand what a professional does in an organization, and what the role entails.
+- CLEAR TITLE AND ROLE - A clear and concise title helps understand what a professional does in an organization, and what the role entails.
 In an organizational structure, one can clearly understand who does what, and how that fits in the overall picture of the organization.

-Organizational structures also show to some extent the decisional power of BIM team members, which helps in knowing the professional’s capacity to make decisions, block decisions and resolve disputes.
+- CLEAR RESPONSIBILITIES AND DECISIONAL POWER - Organizational structures also show to some extent the decisional power of BIM team members, which helps in knowing the professional’s capacity to make decisions, block decisions and resolve disputes.
 Also, although not stated explicitly in the organizational chart, the title usually has associated responsibilities, which can be retrieved from HR documents (i.e. job and role descriptions.)
 These vary from one organization to another, however, there are general common denominators between all AEC firms in BIM.

-One very important aspect of having a BIM organization structure is the clear reporting hierarchy or structure.
+- CLEAR REPORTING HIERARCHY - One very important aspect of having a BIM organization structure is the clear reporting hierarchy or structure.
 This is especially important for escalation in case of disputes, where an issue needs to be escalated “up the ladder” to a stakeholder with greater decisional power.
 Also, this is important for team resourcing, billing, project management, and management, among other factors.

-An organizational structure, once defined, allows team members to see a better career path and a potential for growth.
+- CLEAR GROWN CHANNEL - An organizational structure, once defined, allows team members to see a better career path and a potential for growth.
 Although some BIM organizational structures are “flat” (i.e. there aren’t many positions that one can ascend to), it is important to have clarity and transparency as to what roles one can potentially obtain within a BIM team.

-Although very subtle and indirect, BIM organizational structures allow for human resources professionals to define standards across a firm and to ensure parity between similar titles, roles and responsibilities in terms of package compensation (i.e. salary, bonuses, benefits, PERKS, etc.), responsibilities, expectations, work load, among others.
+- HUMAN RESOURCES PARITY - Although very subtle and indirect, BIM organizational structures allow for human resources professionals to define standards across a firm and to ensure parity between similar titles, roles and responsibilities in terms of package compensation (i.e. salary, bonuses, benefits, PERKS, etc.), responsibilities, expectations, work load, among others.

 This summarizes the main reasons why BIM organizational structures are important in AEC firms.
 Let’s discuss the types of organizational structures next.